For 45 years, Gallup Polls have been tracking what American's believe about age of the earth.

 The most recent Gallup Poll shows that 68% of weekly church attenders believe that the earth was created less than 10,000 years ago.

 The typical traditional belief – at least the stated belief – is that the universe was created about 6,000 years ago (per biblical genealogies), all in six 24-hour days.

 In contrast, the entire scientific community believes that the universe is billions of years old, as has been taught in all public schools for decades.

 The younger generations (Millennials and GenZ) have a much different view of the earth's origin and age than older generations.
 Listen to Street Interviews below to tap into their thinking.

-Most traditional Christians are uninformed at best, or stupid at worst, to deny that the earth is billions of years old.
+Non-believers think most traditional Christians are uninformed at best, or stupid at worst (see responses), to deny that the earth is billions of years old.
 It's like saying the earth is flat.

 The Bible is just plain wrong in saying that the universe and everything in it was created only about 6,000 years ago.

 [Actually, the Bible doesn't say that, as examined in Bible Study 1.2.1.]